ngrx/platform/projects/ngrx.io/content/marketing/docs.md

 NgRx is a framework for building reactive applications in Angular.
 NgRx provides state management, isolation of side effects, entity collection management, router bindings, code generation, and developer tools that enhance developers experience when building many different types of applications.

-## Why NgRx?
+## Why NgRx for State Management?

-NgRx is built for creating maintainable explicit applications, by storing single state and the use of actions in order to express state changes.
+NgRx provides state management for creating maintainable explicit applications, by storing single state and the use of actions in order to express state changes.

 ### Serializability